-As a mother, grandmother, and former professor at LaSalle University, Rep. Dean supports high-quality, affordable education for all.
+As a mother, grandmother, and former professor at LaSalle University, Rep. Dean supports high-quality, equitable, affordable education for all.

 Debt and Student Loans

 Since 2006, student debt in America has nearly tripled; almost 45 million borrowers owe $1.6 trillion.
 The average borrower owes close to $33,000 and pays nearly $400 per month in debt service.
 Rep. Dean knows first-hand how these costs constrain opportunities for young people and their families.